-- VERSATILE RECIPE: amen is versatile!
+- Versatile Recipe: Ramen is versatile!
 You can use any readily available ingredients to add to your meal.

-The best part about ramen, is that you can add, remove, or substitute any number of ingredients.
-There are thousands of ways to prepare ramen .
+The best part about ramen is that you can add, remove, or substitute any number of ingredients.
+There are thousands of ways to prepare it.
 For this vegetarian ramen recipe, you can add baby corn, water chestnuts, nori seaweed, soy sauce, bamboo shoots, sesame seeds, sesame oil, hot sauce, and so much more.
 There are no limits!

 How to Make Easy Ramen

 You can jump to the recipe card for full ingredients & instructions!